grai-io/grai-core/docs/pages/api-docs/grai_source_metabase/adapters.md

 **Returns**:

-- `TableMetadata` - grai metadata object for the Table.
+  grai metadata object for the Table.

 **Raises**: